MayaFlux/MayaFlux/README.md

 Explore your first MayaFlux programs:
 - **[Sculpting Data Part I](docs/Tutorials/SculptingData.md)**:
-    This turorials gets you started on the foundational concepts of MayalFlux, i.e Data driven workflow with a teaser towards declarative syntax.
+    This tutorial gets you started on the foundational concepts of MayaFlux, i.e Data driven workflow with a teaser towards declarative syntax.
-    It has simple Runnable code examples with optional compprehensive explanations.
+    It has simple Runnable code examples with optional comprehensive explanations.
     The previously linked Getting Started guide is a prerequisite for this tutorial.

 ### API Documentation

-Auto-generated API docs (Will be enalbed when the repository goes public):
+Auto-generated API docs (Will be enabled once CI pipelines are set up):

 - **[GitHub Pages](https://mayaflux.github.io/MayaFlux/)**
 - **[GitLab Pages](https://mayaflux.gitlab.io/MayaFlux/)**